Wovchena/open_model_zoo/demos/gaze_estimation_demo/README.md

     -d "<device>"            Optional.
 Target device for Gaze Estimation network (the list of available devices is shown below).
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
     -d_fd "<device>"         Optional.
 Target device for Face Detection network (the list of available devices is shown below).
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
     -d_hp "<device>"         Optional.
 Target device for Head Pose Estimation network (the list of available devices is shown below).
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
     -d_lm "<device>"         Optional.
 Target device for Facial Landmarks Estimation network (the list of available devices is shown below).
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The demo will look for a suitable plugin for a specified device.
+The demo will look for a suitable plugin for device specified.
 Default value is "CPU".
     -res "<WxH>"             Optional.
 Set camera resolution in format WxH.
     -fd_reshape              Optional.
 Reshape Face Detector network so that its input resolution has the same aspect ratio as the input frame.
     -no_show                 Optional.
 Do not show processed video.